Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: System Model and Existing Methods

-The \ac{cs}-based channel estimators usually operate based on a gridded codebook, e.g., the DFT matrix $\bf F$, which leads to the limited resolution in estimating channels.
+The \ac{cs}-based channel estimators usually operate based on a gridded codebook, e.g., the DFT matrix $\bf F$.
 When the real channel parameter values fall between the grid points, the non-ideal grid sampling may introduce estimation error \cite{wang2012generalized}.
-To improve the estimation accuracy, the channel parameters can be further optimized to cope with the estimation error introduced by on-grid sampling \cite{Cui'22'TCOM}.
+To improve the estimation accuracy, the channel parameters can be further optimized to cope with the errors introduced by on-grid sampling \cite{Cui'22'TCOM}.
 Given the spatial sparsity $L$, this goal can be achieved by finding the path gains ${\bf g}:=\left[g_1,\cdots,g_L\right]^{\rm T}$ and incident angles ${\bm \theta}:=\left[\theta_1,\cdots,\theta_L\right]^{\rm T}$ that maximize the likelihood function ${\mathsf P}\left({\bf y}|{\bf g}, {\bm \theta}\right)$, i.e., the \ac{ml} estimator.
-Following this idea, an \ac{ao}-based method called \ac{fas}-\ac{ml} reconstructor is summarized in {\bf Algorithm \ref{alg:ML}}, and its details are explained as follows.
+Following this idea, an \ac{ao}-based method called \ac{fas}-\ac{ml} reconstructor is summarized in {\bf Algorithm \ref{alg:ML}}, which is explained as follows.

 Assume that channel $\bf h$ has the spatial sparsity as shown in (\ref{eqn:h}).
 For the considered problem of channel estimation, the logarithm likelihood function can be written as